aglover/3886OS/README.md

 }
 ```

 Thus far, I've shown you some simple searches, however, Elasticsearch supports more complex queries via `filter`s.
-For example, I can issue a search for all documents that have as an ingredient Styrian hops as well as any hope w/the name "Gold" along with the style being a Wit like so:
+For example, I can issue a search for all documents that have as an ingredient Styrian hops as well as any hope w/the name "Gold" (thus matching a hop named EK (aka East Kent) Goldings) along with the style being a Wit like so:

 ```
 {"explain": true,
     "query":
     { "filtered" :
         { "filter" :
             {
             "query" : { "term" : { "ingredients" : "styrian" } }
             },
             "query" : { "term" : {"ingredients" : "gold"} } ,